Mercy Relief: 2018 Sunda Strait Tsunami Relief

 A volcano eruption between the islands of Java and Sumatra caused an underground landslide and triggered a tsunami that struck coastal areas —Pandeglang, Serang, South Lampung and Tanggamus— hard.
 The impact of the tsunami was grave, with death toll amounting to 437, injured persons at 14,059, and more than 36,000 displaced.

 Mercy Relief delved into a 6-day relief mission with Yayason PKPA to provide support to the survivors.
 Essential items, blankets, hygiene kits, water, and food supplies were distributed to the affected communities.
 The aid reached 3,569 people in total and was made possible through crowdfunding initiative by MediaCorp and on Giving.Sg.

 2018 Kerala Flood Relief

-Kerala experienced an abnormally high rainfall—42% above normal range—between June to mid-August 2018 that result in severe floods.
+Kerala experienced an abnormally high rainfall—42% above normal range—between June and mid-August 2018 that result in severe floods.
 The situation worsened when water from 37 dams were released from their catchment due to the torrential rain.
 The dire situation reports 433 deaths and saw 1.4 million people displaced.

 A disaster response team was deployed to aid the communities in Kerala.
 400 relief kits which include basic food and hygiene items were distributed in the Ernakulam and Alappuzha districts of Kerala and 36 household water wells were restored for local families.
 The efforts were made possible with Rapid Response and $17,000 relief funds raised from the public.